lankecheng/polyge/ios/Pods/Moya/README.md

 - Fixing bugs/new features.

 If any of that sounds cool to you, send a pull request!
-After a few contributions, we'll add you as admins to the repo so you can merge pull requests :tada:
+After a few contributions, we'll add you as an admin to the repo so you can merge pull requests and help steer the ship :ship:

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by [its terms](https://github.com/Moya/code-of-conduct).
+By participating in this project you agree to abide by [its terms](https://github.com/Moya/contributors/blob/master/Code of Conduct.md).

 License
 -------